 Surveys and Summaries.
-This section, accommodates brief formal reviews relevant to nucleic acid chemistry and biology as well as other articles requiring more latitude in subject or format.
+This section accommodates formal reviews relevant to nucleic acid chemistry and biology as well as other articles requiring more latitude in subject or format.
 Although many Surveys and Summaries are by invitation, the journal also welcomes unsolicited proposals.
-For unsolicited contributions, a presubmission enquiry should be sent to Dr William Dynan are encouraged (Email: firstname.lastname@example.org) .
+For unsolicited contributions, a presubmission enquiry should be sent to Dr William Dynan (Email: firstname.lastname@example.org).
 This should include a title, outline, proposed submission date, and a summary of the authors' qualifications, including citations to the authors' relevant publications in the topic area.

 Database articles.
-In January each year the journal devotes a special online issue to biological databases.
-For an article to be considered, a presubmission query must be sent to Dr Michael Galperin by July 1 of the preceding year (Email: email@example.com) Special Database issue submission instructions are available here.
+In January of each year, the journal devotes a special online issue to biological databases.
+For an article to be considered, a presubmission query must be sent to Dr Michael Galperin by July 1 of the preceding year (Email: email@example.com).
+Special Database issue submission instructions are available here.
 Papers appear online only but print copies of the Database issue are available for purchase.

 Web Server articles.
-In July each year the Journal devotes an entire online issue to web-based software resources of value to the biological community.
-For an article to be considered, a presubmission query must be sent to Dr Gary Benson by January 1 of the publication year (Email: firstname.lastname@example.org) Special Web Server issue submission instructions are available here.
+In July of each year, the Journal devotes an entire online issue to web-based software resources of value to the biological community.
+For an article to be considered, a presubmission query must be sent to Dr Gary Benson by January 1 of the publication year (Email: firstname.lastname@example.org).
+Special Web Server issue submission instructions are available here.
 Papers appear online only but print copies of the Web Server issue are available for purchase.